Gideon-Tee/Terraform-lab/terraform/ec2-deployment/README.md

-# EKS Deployment
+# EC2 Deployment

-This directory contains Terraform configurations for deploying an Amazon EKS cluster with all necessary networking, security, and IAM components.
+This directory contains Terraform configurations for deploying an EC2 instance hosting a docker container served by an nginx proxy.

-## Architecture

-[Insert EKS Architecture Diagram Here]

 ## Components